ushelp/EasyQRCodeJS-NodeJS/readme.md

 			/*
 			format: 'PNG', // 'PNG', 'JPG'
 			compressionLevel: 6, // ZLIB compression level (0-9). default is 6
-			quality: 0.75 // An object specifying the quality (0 to 1). default is 0.75.
+			quality: 0.75, // An object specifying the quality (0 to 1). default is 0.75.
 (JPGs only)
+			*/

+			// ==== Versions
+			/*
+			version: 0 // The symbol versions of QR Code range from Version 1 to Version 40. default 0 means automatically choose the closest version based on the text length.

 			*/
 	}
 	```